Resolving Primitive-Sharing Ambiguity in Long-Tailed TLS-Based Industrial MEP Point Cloud Segmentation via Spatial Context Constraints: Introduction

 Frequency-based re-weighting methods address extreme imbalance in 2D vision.
 Class-Balanced (CB) Loss~\cite{cui2019class} introduces the ``effective number of samples'' to formalize how additional samples provide diminishing marginal information.
 For a class $c$ with $n_c$ samples, the effective number is $E_c = (1-\beta^{n_c})/(1-\beta)$, where $\beta$ controls information overlap.
 This formulation creates a ceiling effect: for large $n_c$, $E_c$ plateaus.
 This prevents the extreme gradients of naive inverse-frequency schemes while still boosting rare classes.

-This 2D solution raises a question for 3D industrial data: \textbf{What factors beyond point count affect a class's effective representation?} CB Loss treats all samples uniformly.
+This 2D solution raises a question for 3D industrial data: what factors beyond point count affect a class's effective representation?
+CB Loss treats all samples uniformly.
 This assumption fails when geometrically distinct objects (e.g., a Pipe vs. a Reducer) share identical local primitives (cylinders).
 Our analysis of the Industrial3D dataset reveals a structural pattern: head classes (beams, pipes; 77\% of points) are predominantly long, continuous structures, whereas tail classes (3\% of points) exhibit geometric heterogeneity.
-Tail classes split into two categories: \emph{primitive-similarity} classes (e.g., elbows, reducers) that are locally indistinguishable from head-class pipes, and \emph{composite-tail} classes (e.g., pumps, valves) whose individual components share geometry with head-class primitives.
+Tail classes split into two categories. \emph{Primitive-similarity} classes (e.g., elbows, reducers) are locally indistinguishable from head-class pipes. \emph{Composite-tail} classes (e.g., pumps, valves) are multi-part components whose individual parts share geometry with head-class primitives.

-To resolve this geometric ambiguity, we introduce \textbf{spatial context constraints} that use neighborhood prediction consistency to disambiguate locally similar structures.
-We formalize two complementary constraints extending the Class-Balanced (CB) framework: the \textbf{Boundary-CB constraint} adaptively emphasizes ambiguous boundaries by measuring neighborhood entropy, while the \textbf{Density-CB constraint} normalizes for scan-dependent density variations.
+To resolve this geometric ambiguity, we introduce spatial context constraints that use neighborhood prediction consistency to disambiguate locally similar structures.
+We formalize two complementary constraints extending the Class-Balanced (CB) framework: the Boundary-CB constraint adaptively emphasizes ambiguous boundaries by measuring neighborhood entropy, while the Density-CB constraint normalizes for scan-dependent density variations.
 Both constraints are architecture-agnostic and integrate into any point cloud pipeline without network modifications.